 If you think this is relevant to you and are interested in studying medicine, there are two projects which may be able to help you.

 LEAPS is a local outreach programme raising awareness of opportunities in higher education and aims to increase the number of students going to college or university.

-A widening participation project for eligible secondary state school students in S4-S6 in the south east of Scotland who are interested in studying law, medicine or veterinary medicine at university.
+Reach Edinburgh is a project for eligible secondary state school students in S4-S6 in the south east of Scotland who are interested in studying law, medicine or veterinary medicine at university

 The team can support eligible students through all stages of the pre-application and application process for medicine.

-Elson Musenga is a medical student who went through both the LEAPS and Access to the Professions programmes.
+Elson Musenga is a medical student who went through both the LEAPS and Reach (formerly known as Access to the Professions) programmes.
 Watch our interview with him, which was filmed specially for World Access to Education Day 2018.